Gone are the days when people used to explore small businesses around the neighbourhood physically.

 E. Inside The Business

-Inside the business, photos are extremely important if you run a cafe, bar, or a diner, as people will use them to judge the ambience of your place.
-To ace them, click a lot of pictures of the aesthetic corners of your business that have the perfect lighting.
+Inside the business, photos are extremely important if you run a cafe, bar, or diner, as people will use them to judge the ambience of your place.
+To ace them, click many pictures of the aesthetic corners of your business that have the perfect lighting.

 Lastly, be selective and add only the best ones to your GMB account.
 Plus, if you have any special facilities or hi-tech machines, this is the time to showcase them.

-Like business description, “Google My Business posts” is also a new feature of GMB, which largely resembles social media posts.
-The only difference is that they appear on your Google My Business listing whenever someone searches for you on google.
+Like business description, “Google My Business posts” is a new feature of GMB, which largely resembles social media posts.
+The only difference is that they appear on your Google My Business listing whenever someone searches for you on Google.

-This feature will allow you to target new customers, as you can use keywords and several other optimisation strategies.
+This feature will allow you to target new customers using keywords and several other optimisation strategies.
 It won’t take much time, only a little thought and an objective motive.
-You should know the exact reason for making a post, who is the target audience, and how it will help your business.
+You should know the exact reason for making a post, the target audience, and how it will help your business.

-Once you have the content, simply go to your account’s dashboard, and select “posts” from the menu.
+Once you have the content, go to your account’s dashboard and select “posts” from the menu.
 Write something engaging and distinctive and post it.
 Try to be regular so that potential customers keep seeing you now and then.

 Don’t know what to post?
 You can give these ideas a shot: